2graphic/sinap-ide/app/components/graph-editor/README.md

 - More shapes/custom images for nodes.
 - Orthogonal Lines. [^Should users be able to have full control over bezier curves?]
-- Make sure to handle hit testing of custom shapes.
 - @Input height/width?
 - Text location options.
 [Maybe]
   - Top, Left, Bottom, Right, Center